kubernetes/enhancements/keps/sig-windows/2258-node-service-log-viewer/README.md

 ## Proposal

 ### Implement client for logs endpoint viewer (OS agnostic)
-- Extend `kubectl logs` to work with node objects.
+- Implement a new `kubectl node-logs` to work with node objects.
 - Implement a client for the `/var/log/` kubelet endpoint viewer.

 ### Linux distros with systemd / journald
 Supplement the the `/var/log/` endpoint viewer on the kubelet with a thin shim over the `journal` directory that shells out to journalctl.
-Then extend `kubectl logs` to also work with node objects.
+Then implement `kubectl node-logs` to also work with node objects.

 ### Linux distributions without systemd / journald
-Running the new "kubectl logs nodes" command against services on nodes that do not use systemd / journald should return "OS not supported".
+Running the new "kubectl node-logs" command against services on nodes that do not use systemd / journald should return "OS not supported".
 However getting logs from `/var/log/` should work on all systems.